-The Broadband Benefits Assessment is a process SNG offers as an alternative to longer and more costly feasibility studies.
+The Economic Feasibility Assessment is a process SNG offers as an alternative to longer and more costly feasibility studies.
 It is the foundational planning step to answer an important question: Does this broadband infrastructure investment pay off for our community/region?

 The Economic Feasibility Assessment includes:

 - Cost savings for households, making broadband more affordable and creating consumer surplus for local spending

 - Economic growth from increased business competitiveness and productivity